yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 ---
-title: Rate Limit an API
+title: Rate limit an API
-linkTitle: Rate Limit an API
+linkTitle: Rate limit an API
 weight: 5
 date: 2019-09-19
 description: Learn how to apply a rate limit configuration to your API.
 ---

-*Estimated reading time: 5 minutes*
+*Estimated reading time*: 5 minutes

 ## Before you start

-- You will need an administrator account for AMPLIFY Central
+* You will need an administrator account for AMPLIFY Central
-- Learn how to import your API as an API proxy in AMPLIFY Central (see [Register an API](/docs/central/quickstart/#register-an-api))
+* Learn how to import your API as an API proxy in AMPLIFY Central (see [Register an API](/docs/central/quickstart/#register-an-api))
-- Learn how to use the AMPLIFY CLI to manage an API proxy (see [Manage an API proxy using AMPLIFY CLI](/docs/central/cli_proxy_flow))
+* Learn how to use the AMPLIFY CLI to manage an API proxy (see [Manage an API proxy using AMPLIFY CLI](/docs/central/cli_proxy_flow))

 ## Objectives

 Learn how to apply a rate limit configuration to your API:

-- Understand what API rate limiting is and how it can be useful
+* Understand what API rate limiting is and how it can be useful
-- Configure and test rate limiting on your API using the AMPLIFY Central UI
+* Configure and test rate limiting on your API using the AMPLIFY Central UI
-- Configure and test rate limiting on your API using the AMPLIFY CLI
+* Configure and test rate limiting on your API using the AMPLIFY CLI

 ## What is API rate limiting?

 Rate limiting is a way to protect the backend service underlying (or implementing) your API.
 The use of resources underlying your API are protected from more aggressive consumer activity (or spikes in total API calls) which could overwhelm the backend service capacity.

 API providers typically measure processing limits in Transactions Per Second (TPS).
 Rate limiting at the API proxy level is a way to enforce a maximum TPS for all of your API consumers.

 ### AMPLIFY Central API rate limiting